forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: We've grouped the multiple flags of `project deploy|retrieve start` in the `-h|--help` output so you can easily find that special flag you love so much.
+For example, we group the testing flags under TEST FLAGS and deleting metadata under DELETE FLAGS.  (plugin-deploy-retrieve PR [#626](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/626))

 * FIX: You can now generate a custom field of type `Number` on an object using the `schema generate field` command.
 (GitHub issue [#2142](https://github.com/forcedotcom/cli/issues/2142), plugin-sobject PR [#292](https://github.com/salesforcecli/plugin-sobject/pull/292))

 ## 1.79.0 (May 24, 2023) [stable]